Residence Life Office

 As residents move off campus they must fill out a forwarding address form online.
 First class mail will be forwarded for six months.
 Other mail, such as newspapers and magazines, will not be forwarded, so residents should update their address personally with those service providers.
 The city Post Office does not need to be notified when resident’s address changes.

-St. Mary’s University is a diverse community of people from varied racial, ethnic and class backgrounds, national origins, religious and political beliefs, and physical abilities.
-The Residence Life Office believes that accepting one another and the protection of human dignity enriches life at St. Mary’s in activities, in programs, in the classroom, and in everyday experiences.
+St. Mary’s University is a diverse community of people, and Residence Life believes that accepting one another and the protection of human dignity enriches life at St. Mary’s in activities, in programs, in the classroom and in everyday experiences.
 The goal of the Office of Residence Life is to create an environment of community and individual respect where differences are appreciated and celebrated.